danielpclark/rutie/README.md

 Macros for abstracting away complexity are in `src/dsl.rs`.

-Ruby's future helper gem is in the submodule folder `gem`.
+Ruby's helper gem is in the submodule folder `gem`.

 ## Additional Project History